divyanshsaraswat/queuectl-flam/README.md

 - Stop all workers: `python queuectl.py worker stop`
 - Delete lock file: `rm queuectl.db.lock` (Unix) or delete manually (Windows)
 - Restart workers

+### Duplicate Job ID Error

+If you see an error like "Job with ID 'job1' already exists", it means a job with that ID is already in the queue.
+You can:
+- Use a different job ID
+- Check the existing job status: `python queuectl.py list`
+- If the job is completed or dead, you can use the same ID after removing it (if needed)

 ## 📄 License